-The case challenges the Bureau of Safety and Environmental Enforcement’s determination that the spill plans satisfy the statutory standard to prove that Shell is ready to cleanup a “worst case” oil spill to the “maximum extent practicable” in “adverse weather conditions.”
+Specifically, the case challenged the Bureau of Safety and Environmental Enforcement’s determination that the spill plans satisfy the statutory standard that Shell must prove the company is ready to cleanup a “worst case” oil spill to the “maximum extent practicable” in “adverse weather conditions.”

-The case also challenges the agency’s refusal to conduct any NEPA environmental review or engage in ESA consultation before approving the plans to obtain a basic understanding of the consequences of the spill response choices Shell made.
-For example, the agency should have considered the effects of Shell’s proposal to apply chemical dispersants in the Arctic Ocean, including threats to fish, birds, and marine mammals, among them the endangered bowhead whale.
+The case also challenged the agency’s failure to conduct any NEPA environmental review or engage in ESA consultation before approving the plans to understand the consequences of the spill response choices.
+For example, the agency should have considered the effects of Shell’s proposal to apply chemical dispersants in the Arctic Ocean, including threats to fish, birds, and marine mammals, including the endangered bowhead whale.

 In a 2–1 vote, the Ninth Circuit Court of Appeals ruled that the Bureau of Safety and Environmental Enforcement complied with the law when it approved Shell Oil’s plans for preventing and cleaning up an oil spill in the Arctic Ocean’s Chukchi and Beaufort seas.
 The decision comes in response to a lawsuit filed by a coalition of conservation groups, represented by Earthjustice.